Kim Kardashian West Got Caught Shoplifting This Beauty Item

 "We would try everything, but we were so obsessed with concealer and foundation for some reason," the mother of two said of her and big sister Kourtney's childhood habit of helping themselves to Kris Jenner's beauty stash.
 "We would put it everywhere — literally, all over our faces."

 And thus, a beauty star — and would-be cosmetics criminal — was born.
-Let he or she who hath not pocketed a Boots lipgloss without paying cast the first stone.
+Let he or she who hath not pocketed a Bonne Bell Lip Smackers tube without paying cast the first stone.

 Read These Stories Next: